HiruDewmi/Angular-employee-table/README.md

 Then go to the downloaded source file where you should have all the files.
 In command prompt navigate to root workstation and run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you have not made any changes for the source files.

+By default, the Angular app runs on 4200 port but you can change default port with the following command:  `ng serve --port 4201`

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.